Make is a build automation tool commonly used in software development to compile source code and

 Running make

-The exist status of make is always one of the following
+The exit status of make is always one of the following:

 Goals